The Molecular Mover

 I'll be the first to put my hand up here, because when you're a movement educator it feels like there is already too much to learn!
 It's easy to get into our comfortable corners and close up at the mere mention of molecules.

 But hear me out!
 You will love the level of geekery here because it gets us into the magic of how our physical practice leverages longer term health outcomes.
-It is the crux of training.
-You can't not know about mitochondria if you're a movement educator... so here goes!
+It is the crux of training, healing, surviving and thriving!

 -